Iba N'Diaye: Return to Africa

-When Senegal achieved independence in 1959, he returned at the request of President Léopold Senghor, to found the Department of Plastic Arts at the National School of Fine Arts of Senegal in Dakar.
+When Senegal achieved independence in 1959, he returned at the request of President Léopold Senghor, to found the Department of Plastic Arts at the École Nationale des Beaux Arts in Dakar.
 There he exhibited his work in 1962 and worked as a teacher until 1966.
 He taught and inspired a generation of fine artists, including painters such as Mor Faye.

-N'Diaye, along with Papa Ibra Tall and Pierre Lods founded the Ecole de Dakar, a genre that allied painting, sculpture and crafts into the literary movement of Négritude: an attempt to assert a distinctively African voice in the arts, free of, if borrowing elements from, the traditions of colonial nations.
+N'Diaye, along with Papa Ibra Tall and Pierre Lods founded the Dakar School (École de Dakar), an art movement that allied painting, sculpture and crafts into the cultural movement of Négritude (founded in the 1930s).
+It was an attempt to assert a distinctively African voice in the arts, free of, if borrowing elements from, the traditions of colonial nations.
 "Africanité" (Africanness) combined the Negritude of Senghor and the Pan-Africanism of decolonialism.
 N'Diaye, however, remained committed to teach the fundamentals and techniques of Western art, at times putting him at odds with his fellow teachers and artists.
 He wrote of the danger of "Africanness" sliding back into a simplistic Noble savage self-parody if rejecting Western forms meant rejecting a rigorous technical background.
 The pursuit of this "instinctive" Africanness is best exemplified by Papa Ibra Tall, who felt that African artists must "unlearn" western habits, tapping instinctual African creativity.
 Tall and N'Diaye were the two best-known French-educated Senegalese fine artists of their time.
 While Tall's vision was to win out in the short term, the 1970s and 80s saw a reappraisal of N'Diaye's positions and an eventual rejection of the more straightforward state-sponsored "Africanité".
 President Senghor, as a poet one of the founders of Negritude, devoted as much as %25 of the Senegalese budget to the arts and was seen as the patron of artists like the Ecole de Dakar.
 Misgivings by artists such as N'Diaye (as well as outright opposition by artists such as film-maker/author Ousmane Sembène) fed into a later creative break with Negritude, in the 1970s led by the Laboratoire Agit-Art art community in Dakar.
 N'Diaye's disenchantment and return to France in 1967 came just a year after the World Festival of Black Arts was founded in Dakar: a triumph of the "Africanité" arts.

-N'Diaye died in Paris on October 4, 2008 at the age of 80 of heart failure.
+N'Diaye died in Paris on October 4, 2008, at the age of 80 of heart failure.
 The Senegalese Ministry of Culture is coordinating his interment, beside his mother, in the Catholic cemetery of Saint-Louis, Senegal.
 Upon the artist's death, President of Senegal Abdoulaye Wade called N'Diaye the "Father-founder of Senegalese Modern Art."

-Influences & Fights
+Influences and fights

-Iba N’Diaye were among these african artists taxed of hybrid, because of the crossbreeding from the western form of art and Senegalese background of his artworks.
-However, he claimed that the development of african art was intrinsically linked to the colonial legacy, but also through the interaction with the world, as he declared:
+N’Diaye were among these African artists taxed of hybrid, because of the crossbreeding from the western form of art and Senegalese background of his artworks.
+However, he claimed that the development of African art was intrinsically linked to the colonial legacy, but also through the interaction with the world, as he declared: